MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 PWAs are simply web apps that are [progressively enhanced](https://en.wikipedia.org/wiki/Progressive_enhancement) with native app-like features on supporting platforms and browser engines, such as installation / home screen launch, offline support, and push notifications.
 On Windows 10 with the Microsoft Edge (EdgeHTML) engine, PWAs enjoy the added advantage of running independently of the browser window as [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp) apps.

+Beyond PWAs, Service Workers and the Cache API allow developers the ability to intercept network requests and respond from the cache.
+A website need not even been a full-blow web app to take advantage of the Service Worker cache for fine-tined page load performance and reliability, as well as the ability to provide an offline experience during periods of no internet or poor-quality connection.

-Head over to our [Progressive Web Apps on Windows](./progressive-web-apps.md) docs to learn more about PWAs on Windows 10.
+Head over to our [Progressive Web Apps on Windows](./progressive-web-apps.md) docs to learn more about Service Workers and details about PWAs on Windows 10.

-### Subresource Integrity
+### Web Security
 EdgeHTML 17 introduces support for Subresource Integrity (SRI).
-[Subresource Integrity](https://developer.mozilla.org/docs/Web/Security/Subresource_Integrity) is a secuirty feature that allows browsers to verify that fetched resources are delivered without unexpected manipulation.
+[Subresource Integrity](https://developer.mozilla.org/docs/Web/Security/Subresource_Integrity) is a secuirty feature that allows browsers to verify that fetched resources (e.g. images, scripts, fonts, etc.) are delivered without unexpected manipulation.

 Add an `integrity` attribute containing a cryptographic hash representation of the resource that you expect to load on your webpage to a `<script>` or `<link>` element, like the example below.
 Then, Microsoft Edge will compare the requested resource to the hash defined in the `integrity` attribute.
 If they do not match, Microsoft Edge will not execute the resource and returns an error to the network.